We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Deck size: 50 inches

-There’s a lot to like about the Cub Cadet XT1 LT50 that makes it an excellent all-around riding lawn mower.
-Let’s start with what’s under the hood: a powerful 24 hp twin-cylinder Kohler engine, which is more than enough to power its 50-inch cutting deck or handle inclines.
-The engine and deck size make this mower suitable for lawns up to 1.5 acres.
-A hydrostatic transmission enables smooth speed changes, while a short wheelbase enables an impressive 16-inch turning radius.
-The cutting deck provides ample cutting power thanks to its three cutting blades and 12 easily adjustable cutting heights.
-A 3-gallon fuel tank ensures you won’t need a refill, even for large jobs.
+There’s a lot about the Cub Cadet XT1 LT50 that makes it such an excellent all-around rider lawn mower.
+It runs off a 24 hp twin-cylinder Kohler engine, which provides plenty of power for its 50-inch cutting deck, even on inclines.
+Its hydrostatic transmission enables smooth speed changes, while its short wheelbase creates an impressive 16-inch turning radius.
+The cutting deck has three cutting blades and 12 easily adjustable cutting heights, and the fact that it has a 3-gallon fuel tank means you won’t need a refill, even for large jobs.

-Other features that set the Cub Cadet XT1 LT50 apart include a cruise-control feature that maintains a constant speed for the perfect cut and a SmartJet deck pressure-washing system, which allows a garden hose to be attached to the mowing deck to power-wash the interior.
+Other features that set the Cub Cadet XT1 LT50 apart include cruise control, which maintains a constant speed for the perfect cut, and a SmartJet deck pressure-washing system that lets you attach a garden hose to power-wash the interior.
+If you have a lawn that’s 1.5 acres or less and want a comfortable lawn-cutting machine to help you get the job done quickly and effortlessly, this Cub Cadet will be hard to beat.

-Get the Cub Cadet riding lawn mower at The Home Depot, Tractor Supply Co., or Blain’s Farm & Fleet (with stamped deck).
+Get the Cub Cadet riding lawn mower at The Home Depot, Tractor Supply Co., or Blain’s Farm & Fleet.

-- Commercial-grade engine is designed for thousands of hours of hard use
+- Commercial design enables thousands of hours of hard use

-- Fast mowing at speeds up to 7 miles per hour; it can mow about 3 acres in an hour
+- Mows at up to 7 miles per hour

-- 3-gallon fuel capacity, which is enough to mow up to 4 acres per fill-up
+- Enough fuel capacity to mow up to 4 acres per fill-up

-- Due to the width of the deck, this mower cannot drive through most walk-through gates
+- Too wide to drive through most walk-through gates

 Product Specs